 Here, Robin Till of NFU Mutual Risk Management Services Ltd (RMS), outlines key areas that poultry producers should think about when developing a plan for preventing farm fires.

-“We also recommend inviting the local Fire & Rescue Service to visit the farm to assess water sources and familiarise themselves with the layout and the location of poultry buildings.”
+Mr Till also recommends asking the local fire & rescue service to the farm, who will assess water sources and familiarise themselves with the layout and the location of poultry buildings.

 Extraction systems and electricals